Laboratory exercise 3

 }

-The abstract class defines all methods, but not all methods are implemented.
+An abstract class defines methods, but does not necessarily implement all methods.

 abstract void myMethod();